 We have updated this article in February 2019 regarding the various changes that have been made to WeChat Mini Programs since the creation of this post in March 2017.

 Before we talk about Mini Programs, it’s important to know exactly what they are and what they do.
-Tencent, the Chinese tech giant that operates WeChat (and also QQ), added mini programs to their applications last year.
+Tencent, the Chinese tech giant that operates WeChat (and also QQ), added mini programs to their applications in 2017.
 These mini programs essentially operate like a separate mobile app, except that they function within another larger app.
 WeChat started out as a very basic messaging app and has now become a full ecosystem with more than 1 billion monthly users.
 This article, however, is not about the specificities of WeChat itself, so if you are still learning the ropes of WeChat, we recommend starting with this article here first.

 So let's get onto the Mini Programs, which were launched by Tencent back in January 2017.

 Mini Programs are small applications that function within WeChat.
 When they were first launched they were technically more basic than a standard native APP.
 However, now in 2018, since Tencent opened more APIs for developers, they are now quite similar to a native APP in terms of their complexity.

 Why Mini Program?